usametov/offline-test/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Also, install angular-cli tool if you have not done that already.

 ## Build